 Residents of Texas who seek admission to a state college or university have the option of electing to have course work taken ten or more years prior to enrollment count as usual or to be ignored for admission purposes.
 Students electing to have course work ignored may not receive credit for any courses taken ten or more years prior to enrollment.
 Those hours ignored can be used as a basis for exemption from the Texas Success Initiative.

 Texas Success Initiative (TSI) Requirements

-    For further information on TSI and free tutoring for the test please visit the website.
+For further information on TSI and free tutoring for the test please visit Testing Center.

 Prior to enrollment, Texas public institutions of higher education are required to assess all non-exempt first-time degree seeking college students under the Texas Success Initiative (TSI) using the TSI Assessment.